 Why we chose these business categories

-For one thing, small businesses and local service providers, organic search traffic from Google has been a lifeline to affordable customer acquisition.
-Especially because paid ad rates are often highest in these small business categories, so a successful SEO strategy could literally be the difference between thriving and going under.
+For small businesses and local service providers, organic search traffic from Google has been a lifeline to affordable customer acquisition.
+Especially since paid ad rates are often highest in these small business categories, a successful SEO strategy could literally be the difference between thriving and going under.

 We focused specifically on sites that incurred ranking declines across all or most of their ranked URLs.